 The CPC Plus (and GX4000) versions are technically superior to any other 8bit and pretty much close to the Atari ST!
-The sharpness of the Robocop loading screen image is way impressive and I thought that I was staring at the 16bit version (Amiga, ST).
-The in-game designs are colorful, detailed, with so much going on.
-There are moving saws, electrical discharges, barrels rolling and spikes slamming down all over the place.
-All well drawn and smoothly animated.
-The sound features a nice in-game music but no effects.
-The intro music was taken from the movie and sounds great too.
-It is clear that the CPC+ hardware is being used to its full potential, something of which is not common with the machines other titles.
+The sharpness of the Robocop loading screen image is way impressive and I thought that I was looking at a 16bit version (Amiga, ST) screen.
+The in-game visuals are colorful, detailed, with so much action going on.
+There are moving saws, electric discharges, barrels rolling and spikes slamming down all over the place, all well drawn and smoothly animated.
+The sound features a nice in-game music but unfortunately no sound effects (!)
+The intro music is taken from the movie.
+In this particular game it is clear that the CPC+ hardware is being used to its full potential, which is not so common with the machine's other titles.